seanwo/how-to/minidv2hd.md

 ```
 - Reboot.
 - Install the Topaz Video Enhance AI Tool.
-- Launch Topaz and ensure the GPU is select under Process.
+- Launch VEAI and ensure the GPU is select under Process.
 - Select each video file to enhance along with the setting from the section above and queue each movie up for processing.
 - Run all processing until complete.
 - Either from you G3 instance (after each file is processed or upon batch completion) or from your T3 (reattached the EBS volume) copy all processed files back to S3.